galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ![Gene Expression Plots]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_gexpr.png %} "Stability Plots")

 1. A background model is calibrated and outliers are identified based on the distribution of transcript counts within a cluster.
 The counts for each gene are assumed to follow a negative binomial distribution determined by a mean (average expression of a gene across all cells in a cluster), and a dispersion parameter.
-The dispersion is dervied from the average variance-mean dependence, modelled as a logarithmic second order polynomial under the assumption that *most* genes are not differentially expressed between clusters, and that true biological variability should exceed this assumption.
+The dispersion is derived from the average variance-mean dependence, modelled as a logarithmic second order polynomial under the assumption that *most* genes are not differentially expressed between clusters, and that true biological variability should exceed this assumption.
    As we can see from the Background plot, the (red) regression of the variance on the mean (as approximated by a second-order polynomial in logarithmic space) is higher than the variance or most genes (all grey dots below the red curve) as expected, since they are not differentially expressed.
 The genes above this regression are therefore significant for the detection of outlier cells.
 The orange line is the local regression (moving average variance per mean) and is used purely for illustrative purposes.

 1. Outlier cells are detected if the probability for that cell $$c$$, a minimum number of genes $$G_{min}$$ of observing total counts $$T_{G_{min}}$$ is less than a specific threshold $$P_{thr}$$.
-To summarize formally: $$P(\sum_{g\epsilon\ outlg}T_{(c,g)}) < probthr$$
-  This is shown in the chart below as the number of outliers as a function of the probablity threshold, which is set to $$1e-3$$ by default.
+  This is shown in the chart below as the number of outliers as a function of the probability threshold, which is set to $$1e-3$$ by default.
 Ideally, this threshold should be chosen to that the tail of the distribution is captured as outliers to ensure a maximum sensitivity of this method.
 If the sensitivity of the sequencing was low, then only a few highly expressed genes would be reliably quantified, so the outlier probability threshold would need to be higher (e.g. up to 1).

 1. A barplot of the outlier probabilities of all cells across all clusters.
 All outlier cells are merged into their own clusters if their similarity exceeds a quantile threshold of the similarity distribution for all pairs of cells within one of the original clusters.
-After the outlier cells are merged, then new cluster centers are defined for the original clusters after removing the outliers.
-Then, each cell is assigned to the nearest cluster center using k-partitioning.
+After the outlier cells are merged, then new cluster centres are defined for the original clusters after removing the outliers.
+Then, each cell is assigned to the nearest cluster centre using k-partitioning.

 The most differentially expressed genes (below a maximum p-value cutoff) in each of the clusters can be seen in the output file *Clustering using RaceID on data: Cluster - Genes per Cluster*, with 7 columns describing: